stellarguard/stellarguard/README.md

 In order to develop locally, you will need to install the following on your system:

-[NodeJS](https://nodejs.org/en/) - Requires Node 9 or above, used for building the UI code and running the server [Yarn](https://yarnpkg.com/en/) - Used for package management [Postgres](https://www.postgresql.org/download/) - Requires Postgres 9.3 or above
+[NodeJS](https://nodejs.org/en/) - Requires Node 9 or above, used for building the UI code and running the server

+[Yarn](https://yarnpkg.com/en/) - Used for package management

+[Postgres](https://www.postgresql.org/download/) - Requires Postgres 9.3 or above

 After forking and cloning the repo:

-1. Start the postgres server
+1. Start the Postgres server
-1.  `./setup.sh` - This will create your .env.dev configuration file, install project dependencies, and create the stellarguard database
+1.  `./setup.sh` - This will create your .env.dev.local configuration file, install project dependencies, and create the `stellarguard` database

 ## Running the develoment server